aws-samples/aws-datasync-deploy-agent-azure/README.md

 # AWS DataSync Deployment for Azure

 This repository contains a script designed to convert the DataSync Agent VHDX to VHD  on Amazon Linux 2 (AL2), and upload the generated disk to Azure and create an Azure Virtual Machine.
+The script can create the DataSync Virtual Machine in a **new** Azure vNet and Subnet or it can also use an **existing** Azure vNET and Subnet.
+Please review the Parameters section for deployment options.

 ## Getting Started